R-kill-9/R-kill-9/README.md

 ### Personal Projects
-It is a collection of small personal projects that I have been working on over time to improve my skills in different fields such as programming, ethical hacking, etc.
+This is a collection of small personal projects that I have been working on over time to improve my skills in different fields such as programming, ethical hacking, etc.

 - [Intruder](https://github.com/R-kill-9/Intruder) Program designed to simplify ethical hacking intrusion.
 - [Calculator](https://github.com/R-kill-9/Calculator) Basic calculator in Python with a hacking mode.